yorkie/node-httpmocker/README.md

 ### API

-For now, module only exports one function `httpmocker.config(config)`, it provides a way to define responses which you are going to expect to mock.
+`httpmocker` exports one function `httpmocker.config(config)`, it provides a way to define responses which you are going to expect to mock.

 The `config` is an object that maps the router, `Object.keys(config)` should return urls(prefix) that you wanna mock for testing.
 And every url prefix should hold a object that like: